knative/docs/docs/install/any-kubernetes-cluster.md

 To install a Broker (Eventing) layer:
 <!-- This indentation is important for things to render properly. -->

-!!! note "Install a Broker"
+!!! info "Install a Broker"

     === "Apache Kafka Broker"